Description

 People as autonomous individuals, independent of group membership.

-Society envisioned as maximizing personal freedoms.
+Society envisioned as maximizing personal freedoms and equality of standing.

 Orientation toward epistemic openness and the new.